csandlin1/DrillingInfo_updates/README.md

 # DrillingInfo_updates
-Python scripts to download and unzip DrillingInfo GDBs and parse by state
+Python scripts to download and unzip DrillingInfo GDBs and parse by state.
+Presented at Houston Regional PUG on August 10th.